AI Powered Styling for Your Shoppers : Vue.ai’s Cross Product Recommendations7 min readReading Time: 6 minutes

 Use Case II: Recommend Complimentary Items

-The recommendation engine also suggests complementary items to shoppers, based on their price preferences:
+The product recommendation engine also suggests complementary items to shoppers, based on their price preferences:

 Use Case III: Recommend Similar Items